eddyerburgh/notes/docs/computer-networking/internet/http2.md

 ## Starting HTTP2

 Clients that request an HTTP URI without knowing whether the server supports HTTP/2, use the HTTP upgrade mechanism.
-An HTTP/1.1 request is made that includes an _Upgrade_ header field with "h2c" as its value ("h2" for HTTP/2 over TLS) {% cite rfc7540 -l 8 %}.
+An HTTP/1.1 request is made that includes an _Upgrade_ header field with `h2c` as its value (`h2` for HTTP/2 over TLS) {% cite rfc7540 -l 8 %}.

 If the server supports HTTP/2, it can accept the upgrade with a status code of 101 (switching protocols).
 After the 101 response, the server can send HTTP/2 responses {% cite rfc7540 -l 9 %}.

 The first HTTP/2 frame sent by the server is a SETTINGS frame (known as a **server connection preface**) {% cite rfc7540 -l 9 %}.

 A client that attempts to upgrade to HTTP/2 must include an _HTTP2-Settings_ header field.
-The value will be the payload of a SETTINGS frame (base64 encoded) containing the HTTP2 settings for the requesting client {% cite rfc7540 -l 10 %}.
+The value will be the payload of a SETTINGS frame (Base64 encoded) containing the HTTP2 settings for the requesting client {% cite rfc7540 -l 10 %}.

 To start an HTTP/2 connection with a server that is known to support HTTP/2, a client must first send a **client connection preface** to the server.
 After the connection preface has been sent, the client can send HTTP/2 frames to the server {% cite rfc7540 -l 10-1 %}.

 _Note: This only affects requests over plaintext TCP.
-TLS must use TLS protocol negotiation_
+TLS must use TLS protocol negotiation._

 ### HTTP/2 Connection Preface